haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**, please send payment only to the email address or phone number provided.
+    Please send payment only to the email address or phone number provided.

 If you intend to trade amount of over Rs.
 5,000 per trade you will need to complete KYC with PayTM.